This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 Great Ocean Road

 If you are in Melbourne, hopefully you have planned to drive the Great Ocean Road, one of Australia’s major tourism draws.
 You can do a tour from Melbourne, but if traveling with kids I recommend renting a car and driving it yourself.
 That way you can stop as you like as there are lots of great beaches, scenic viewpoints, wildlife and nature to explore.
 Ideally, don’t just spend a day on the Great Ocean Road, spend a few days.
 FREE!
+Book this great tour if you don’t have your own vehicle.

 So there you have it, my recommendations for 35 great things to do in Melbourne with kids.
 From museums to parks to beaches to cycling, your kids will love their time in this great city.